 Yes.
-As with all wall cladding, flashing is an important component required by building codes.
-At points where water can enter the wall it should be directed to the exterior face of the cladding with flashing.
-Transition areas such as decks or roof/wall intersections are typical areas where flashing must be installed.
-Openings for windows and similar through-wall penetrations require jamb, head, and sill flashing to direct water to the exterior face of the cladding.
+As with all wall claddings, flashing is an important component required by building codes.
+At points where water can enter the wall, flashing should be directed to the exterior face of the wall.
+Openings for windows and similar through-wall penetrations require jamb, head, and still flashing to direct water to the exterior face of the cladding.

 Yes, but depending on the manufacturer and the product selected, the EIFS vapor permeability may vary.
 When requested, the EIFS manufacturers can perform a Water Vapor Transmission Test for specific walls to evaluate the tendency for condensation to occur.

 EIFS with drainage is conventional EIFS installed over a water-resistive barrier, with provisions (vertical drainage channels) for discharging of incidental water that may enter behind the insulation board.
 In the event of a breach of the EIFS, the drainage path for moisture exists behind the EIFS to drain water to the exterior.

 EIFS manufacturers recommend the use of water-resistive barriers over moisture sensitive substrates to provide additional protection in the event of a component failure.
 Local building codes will stipulate whether this is a requirement or not.